TrellixVulnTeam/Quotelify-App_5REO/README.md

 ## Description

-<p>This is a mordern website.
-It contains images, a form, icons among other mordern website features.
-It is meant to be used as a  website where customers can order pizza.
-It is conveniently usable on a desktop, laptop and some tablets.</p>
+<p>This is a simple angular app.
+It contains a form, icons among other mordern website features.
+It is meant to be used as an application where web visitors can create,uptove,downvote and delete quotes of their choice.</p>

 ## Installation